 If you have a child who requires a specialized service and/or equipment (for example large print books, an Frequency Modulation (FM) trainer or Braille services), it is recommended that you call the Special Education Programs Office located at the Community Superintendent’s Office at 910-907-0232 to obtain specific information about services and to help facilitate a smooth transition to Fort Bragg Schools.

-See your Army Community Service (ACS) EFMP for contact information for the surrounding counties that support Fort Bragg.
-910-907-3395
+Contact your Army Community Service (ACS) EFMP for information pertaining to the surrounding counties that support Fort Bragg.
+Please call 910-907-3395.

 School Age (3-21 years)

-The Fort Bragg Dependents Schools provides special education to children from 3 through 21 years of age who meet the housing eligibility requirements for attending a stateside Department of Defense (DDESS) school and meet the Department of Defense criteria for special education services.
+The DoDEA Fort Bragg Community Schools provide special education to children in preschool through 8th grade who meet the housing eligibility requirements for attending a stateside DoDEA school and meet the Department of Defense criteria for special education services.
+Students in high school attend school off post and are zoned for Harnett or Cumberland County schools.
 Services are provided to students with all types and levels of disabilities within a variety of settings.

-Preschool children with disabilities may attend their neighborhood school and participate in the preschool program that serves typically developing 4 year olds, participate in a preschool classroom staffed by dually certified teachers with their typically developing peers, and in a more restrictive preschool classroom only for students with disabilities.
+Preschool children with disabilities may attend their neighborhood school and participate in the preschool program that serves typically developing 4 year olds or in a more restrictive preschool classroom only for students with disabilities beginning at the age of three.
 Based on individual need, students may be served from one to five days per week from less than one hour per day to six hours per day.

 Four Year Old Preschool Program

-Fort Bragg Schools provides a universal four year old preschool program for all children who meet the housing requirement for attending the Fort Bragg Schools and turn four years of age on or before the designated date of the current school year.
+Fort Bragg Community Schools provide a universal four year old preschool program for all children who meet the housing requirement for attending them and turn four years of age on or before the designated date of the current school year.
 This is a half day preschool program provided at no cost to the parents.
-Questions about this program can be directed to the individual schools; Bowley Elementary School 910-907-0202, Butner Elementary School 910-907-0203, Devers Elementary School 910-907-0204, Holbrook Elementary School 910-907-0205, McNair Elementary School 910-907-0207, Murray Elementary School 910-907-0208, Pope Elementary School 910-907-0209, or the Community Superintendents Office 910-907-0200.
+Questions about this program can be directed to the individual schools; Bowley Elementary School 910-907-0202, Devers Elementary School 910-907-0204, Gordon Elementary School 910-907-1300, Hampton Primary School 910-907-0205, Shughart Elementary School 910-907-0162 or the Community Superintendents Office 910-907-0200.